 How does Bark detect potential new accounts?

 Our latest update is helping parents take the guesswork out of what apps their kids are actually using.
-It’s free, easy to use, and accessible from the parent dashboard.
-This new feature provides greater insight into children’s online activities in several key ways, including…
+It’s free, easy to use, and accessible from the dashboard.
+This new feature provides greater insight into children’s digital activities in several key ways, including…

 1. Listing All Installed Apps

-When parents first use this new feature, they’ll get a comprehensive view of every app their child has installed on their phone and/or tablet, allowing them to see a bird’s eye view of their kid’s online activity at a glance.
+When parents/guardians set up a device for monitoring, they’ll get a comprehensive view of every app their child has installed on their phone and/or tablet.

 2. Detecting Recently Installed Apps

 Parents will be able to see any new apps their kids may have downloaded, as well as when they were downloaded.
 This is helpful for parents that aren’t familiar with new apps — or if their kids may be using “vault apps,” which are apps that may be disguised as normal tools like calculators.
 These apps allow children to hide photos and videos in discrete and unassuming ways so parents aren’t easily tipped off.